HillCapstone2024/JewishPositivity/README.md

 npx expo start
 ```

 A QR code will appear in the terminal, scan the QR code to run the app on your phone in Expo Go.
-If you're having issues with loading the app on Expo Go, try running `npx expo start --tunnel` instead.
+If you're having issues with loading the app on Expo Go, try running the next` expo start`` --tunnel` instead.
 This should help on restricted networks like Hillspot.
 The first time you run the line, it may ask to install `@expo/ngrok@^4.1.0` - make sure to accept the global installation of this package.

-If tunneling prevents your app from working, you can try the following: 'npx expo start --reset-cache' or disable firewall and antivirus software.
+If tunneling prevents your app from working, you can try the following: 'px expo start --reset-cache' or disable the firewall and antivirus software.

 ## Running Frontend Jest Tests
 CD into the React_Native folder then run 'npm test'.
 All frontend tests should be located in the **test** directory inside of React_Native